The Trinity BeastKiro Command Center (KCC)

 SQS Queuetrinity-beast-translation-queueDecouples submission from execution

-Aurora Tablestranslation_jobs, translation_job_eventsPermanent ledger + audit log
+Aurora Tablestranslation_jobs, translation_job_events, translation_parametersPermanent ledger + audit log + cost/pricing params

 Valkey Keystx:job:{id}, tx:active, tx:history, autoops:bedrock:spend:dailyLive state + cost tracking